 President & Chief Executive OfficerFOH Co-Chairman

-Since June 2001, Chip has served as President and CEO of the Federation of American Hospitals, the national advocacy organization for investor-owned hospitals.
+Since June 2001, Chip has served as President and CEO of the Federation of American Hospitals, the national advocacy organization for tax-paying hospitals.

 Mr. Kahn’s extensive health policy expertise, outstanding leadership abilities, lengthy Capitol Hill experience, and proven campaign and communications skills make him one of Washington, DC’s most effective and accomplished trade association executives.

 These traits combined with his dedication to civic involvement were the main reasons he recently received the prestigious B’nai B’rith 2016 National Health Care Award, which has recognized exceptional trailblazers in the health care industry for more than 30 years.

 “Chip Kahn has used his leadership in the health care industry to help Americans get the hospital care they desperately need.
 Throughout his long career, Chip has played a key role in health care reform—that and his passion for the industry is why I am very pleased to have B’nai B’rith honor him with this award,” B’nai B’rith International President Gary P. Saltzman said.